 Version 1.2.0 of the ping-auth plugin supports referenceable secrets.
 For security reasons, store the shared secret in a vault supported by Kong.
-Learn more in Secrets Management \square and Environment Variables Vault \square in the Kong documentation.
+Learn more in Secrets Management \Box and Environment Variables Vault \Box in the Kong documentation.